Boris-Barboris/dpeq/README.md

     Simple Query protocol message, breaking your next getQueryResults.

-    Note, that EQ Execute messages (e.g. portal executions) wich are not divided by Sync messages, run in one transaction and either all succeed, or all fail.
+    Note, that EQ Execute messages (e.g. portal executions) wich are not divided by Sync messages, run in one transaction, wich is committed or rolled back in presence of errors when the backend receives Sync message.
     */
     con.sync();